alanshlam/novel/book1/readme.md

 ## Introduction for [Chapter 8:A Game of Minds](./The%20Inverted%20Sky#chapter-8-a-game-of-minds)
 Captured by the enemy, Sean is forced into a high-stakes psychological battle with a Sironan general.
 With the lives of 1,500 refugees on the line, he must bluff his way through a dangerous web of conspiracy, using his wits to turn his captor's secrets against them and orchestrate a daring escape.

+## Introduction for Chapter 9: Suicide Mission
+Upon his return to the Caspian Combine, Sean must first navigate a dangerous debriefing, crafting a masterful report to protect his men and bury the conspiracy.
+But his "reward" is a new assignment: piloting a high-risk rescue mission for "Task Force Revenant"—a disposable team of honorable soldiers the Combine wants to disappear.
+When the mission is revealed to be a deadly trap, Sean is once again forced to fight for his life, alone and behind enemy lines.

 ---
 # [逆轉蒼穹](./逆轉蒼穹) 翻譯自 [The Inverted Sky](./The%20Inverted%20Sky)
 ## [第一章:相遇](./逆轉蒼穹#第一章相遇) 引言 (Introduction for Chapter 1)